Member Since 2016

 Contrarian Thinking & Entourage Effect Capital

-Codie Sanchez is a Managing Partner at Entourage Effect Capital, a growth equity fund in the legalized cannabis space.
+Codie Sanchez is an Active Board Member at Entourage Effect Capital, a growth equity fund in the legalized cannabis space.
 She previously lead First Trust's Latin America Investment business and held positions at Goldman Sachs, State Street, and Vanguard.
 She started her career as a journalist where she won the JFK award and the Howard Buffett Foundation grant for covering human trafficking.
 Sanchez is a pundit and columnist on investing, cannabis and startups, highlighted on The Today Show, Forbes, Fast Company, Entrepreneur, People en Español, Business Wire, etc. She has an M.B.A. from Georgetown University, a master’s from ESADE and Fundação Getúlio Vargas, and a B.A. from Arizona State University.
 She sits on the board of the Arcview Group, the leading cannabis seed investment platform, Magma Partners a venture fund in Chile, Hispanic Executive publication and is actively involved in AEI.

 While the concept of factory-built homes may seem strange today, in the next few years, planned modular communities may become much more commonplace.
 We may be asking not "Who built your house?" but "What factory did it come from?"

 Finding funding is typically one of the most challenging parts of starting a new business.
 The risks versus rewards of investing in new companies can usually have investors worried about jumping in.
 The responsibility is then on the entrepreneur to make their business idea exciting and attractive enough to warrant investors' attention.

 Members of Young Entrepreneur explain how hands-on CEOs can get more comfortable with delegation.